 Tom who?
-That was the question on many peoples’ lips at the end of the 100th edition of Paris-Roubaix in 2002.
-The race was fittingly won by the Lion of Flanders, Johan Museeuw but behind him that day, and in third place was a young rider by the name of Tom Boonen.
+That was the question on many peoples' lips at the end of the 100th edition of Paris-Roubaix in 2002.
+The race was fittingly won by the Lion of Flanders, Johan Museeuw.
+But behind him that day in third place was a young rider by the name of Tom Boonen.

 Boonen, just 21 at the time, had been earmarked for greatness since his junior days but during one of the most epic editions of Paris-Roubaix the boy became a man.
 In the 14 years since, the Belgian has gone on to establish himself as one of the most distinguished Classics riders of all time.